JustCallMeRob/jpl-asteroid-data-analysis/README.md

 and their physical parameters as they relate to orbital mechanics.

 The focus of this project was to determine what makes an asteroid potentially dangerous to human life on Earth.

+In order to view the project simply open the jupyter notebook present in it, everything else is explained within it.

+Following tasks completed in the project:
+   - data preparation and cleaning
+   - exploratory analysis and visualization
+   - asking and answering questions related to the observed data

 Special thanks to [Aakash N S](https://medium.com/@aakashns) and the rest of the Jovian.ml crew that made the course possible.